arfc/rollo/README.md

 ROLLO is a Python package that applies evolutionary algorithm techniques to optimize nuclear reactor design.

-Documentation on the usage of ROLLO is hosted at: ## INSERT WEBSITE ##
+Documentation on the usage of ROLLO is hosted at: https://gwenchee.github.io/rollo/

 ## Installation
 `python -m pip install rollo`